 Creating a change leadership plan with clear steps combined with communication strategy for all stakeholders.

-To address organization-level issues, like strategic steering, prioritization, resourcing and decision making in general, we helped Finnish Tax Administration form organizational level prioritization criteria for their workflows.
-This ensures the analytics teams are working on the most pressing business problem at any given time.
+To address organization-level issues, such as strategic steering, prioritization, resourcing and decision making in general, we helped Finnish Tax Administration form organizational level prioritization criteria for their workflows.
+This ensured the analytics teams are working on the most pressing business problem at any given time.
 We also addressed the resourcing and decision-making problems that arose when the new way of working conflicted with existing organizational practices.

-Finally, we supported their internal communication strategy and helped them map out how to scale the change inside their organization.
+Finally, we supported FTA's internal communication strategy and helped them map out how to scale the change inside their organization.

 Finnish Tax Administration is now able to set clear targets together with relevant KPIs to steer their analytics work efficiently towards strategic goals.
 Together, we built a collaborative working model that enables cross-unit prioritization, with the analysts playing an important role in the process.
 Finnish Tax Administration set up agile and cross-disciplinary ways of working for the whole analytics organization - on both the team and tribe level - leading to improved lead times and better quality of work.

 The new, more people-centric leadership style, is designed to improve employee satisfaction and work quality.
 Furthermore, the new way of working promotes learning possibilities as part of daily work, enabling analytics competence development and individual professional growth.

 The final outcome of the tribe model in Finnish Tax Administration can be determined after the model has been used in practice for a few months.